SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 Note: For convenience, all commands available for the *assistantCommands* parameter, may also be passed to the *pitstopCommands* parameter, thereby including all these commands in the "Pitstop" mode.

-### Installation of the *rFactor 2* Pitstop Interface
+### Installation of the *rFactor 2* data interface

-For *rFactor 2*, you need to install a plugin into a special location for the pitstop interface to work.
+For *rFactor 2*, you need to install a plugin into a special location for everything to work.
 Take a look [here](https://github.com/SeriousOldMan/Simulator-Controller/wiki/AI-Race-Engineer#installation-of-telemetry-providers) for installation instructions.

 ### Special notes for *rFactor 2*